micro/micro/README.md

 - **Interactive CLI:** A CLI to describe, query and interact directly with your platform and services from the terminal.
 The CLI gives you all the commands you expect to understand what's happening with your micro services.
 It also includes an interactive mode.

-- **Service Proxy:** A transparent proxy built on [Go Micro](https://github.com/micro/go-micro) and the [MUCP](https://github.com/micro/protocol) protocol.
+- **Service Proxy:** A transparent proxy built on [Go Micro](https://github.com/micro/go-micro).
 Offload service discovery, load balancing, fault tolerance, message encoding, middleware, monitoring and more to a single a location.
 Run it standalone or alongside your service.

-- **Service Templates:** Generate new service templates to get started quickly.
+- **Template Generation:** Create new service templates to get started quickly.
 Micro provides predefined templates for writing micro services.
 Always start in the same way, build identical services to be more productive.

 - **SlackOps Bot:** A bot which runs on your platform and lets you manage your applications from Slack itself.
 The micro bot enables ChatOps